Metalwork

 Applications

-A keyed joint is used as an important part of mechanical power transmission elements shaft and couplings.
+A keyed joint is used as an important part of mechanical power transmission elements shafts and couplings.
 It ensures efficient transmission of the load, power, and rotation with slipping.
 A good example of a key and keyway application is gear drives, pulleys, or sprockets tightly connected with a key to the power transmitting shaft.

 Components of keyed joints

-• Key – the key is usually made of steel machined to rectangular, square, or circular shape.
+• Key – the key is usually made of steel machined to a rectangular, square, or circular shape.
 It’s inserted between the shaft and the hub of the component in an axial direction to prevent relative movement.

 • Keyseat – this is the technical name of a recess area in the shaft.
 It’s often performed on a shaper machine.